Fartlek Session

 • 10min Stretching

-The main set is made up of a progression in duration of the intervals building to six minutes long all at Level IV, with half the interval used as the duration of the Rest Interval (RI) which is ran at Level II.
-The intensity then increases to Level V, as you work back down the duration getting shorter.
+The main set is made up of a progression in the duration of the intervals building to six minutes long all at Level IV, with half the interval used as the duration of the Rest Interval (RI) which is run at Level II.
+The intensity then increases to Level V, and as you work back down the duration gets shorter.

-Start the descent by dropping the interval duration to five minutes long at Level V, with a two and a half minute Rest Interval (RI) at Level II.
+Start the descent by dropping the interval duration to five minutes at Level V, with a two-and-a-half-minute Rest Interval (RI) at Level II.

-A three minute rep at Level V comes next, in partner with a 90 second Rest Interval (RI) at Level II.
+A three-minute rep at Level V comes next, in partnership with a 90-second Rest Interval (RI) at Level II.

 The last interval prior to the Cool Down (CD) is a single minute long at Level V.